TaoLearning/ASTRA/Research/roadmap.md

 -   Assess the demand for the program and its degree offerings (Bachelor's, Master's, and PhD).
 -   Identify potential competitors and differentiate ASTRA's unique selling points.

+1.4 Seek Initial Grant Opportunities

+-   Identify and apply for grants  that support educational program development, market research, and initial planning activities.
+-   Look for grants from educational foundations, government agencies, and private sector partners.

-1.4 Formulate Curriculum
+1.5 Formulate Curriculum

 -   Develop a detailed curriculum for each degree program, ensuring it meets educational standards.
 -   Integrate interdisciplinary courses, unique methodologies, and interest-driven activities.

-1.5 Establish Partnerships
+1.6 Establish Partnerships

 -   Form partnerships with industry leaders (e.g., Microsoft Education Partner) to enhance program credibility.
 -   Collaborate with academic institutions and professionals for curriculum development and guest lectures.